 After serving in the US Army, George & Delores Durham moved to Mansfield, Ohio (Rob & Scott’s parents –the current principals of HKM).
 Howard Stingel hired George to work at Stingel Services –a pioneering Temp Service located in the Terminal Tower in downtown Cleveland.
-At that time, The Terminal Tower was the 2nd tallest building in the world (after The Empire State Building).
+At that time, The Terminal Tower was the 2nd tallest building in the US (after The Empire State Building).
 Hauser-King (the predecessor to HKM) was located ½ mile away in the Caxton Building.
 Stingel Services used Hauser King to outsource their larger lettershop and typing projects.

 Hauser King was owned by Charlie Hauser, who considered himself a scientist and Edward King—who was then deceased.
 Charlie ran the firm with mixed results.
 Overtime, Charlie asked Howard to buy the company and in 1958 Howard finally did, and George was sent to Hauser King to learn the business and run the lettershop.
 In the late 50’s Hauser-King started looking more like a “Mad Men” advertising agency pitching accounts for creative and design services resulting in solid growth well into the 60’s.
 Then Rob Durham was born in the late 50’s, as part of the largest marketing targets of the century – the baby boomers!

 Cleveland’s population peaks at 915,000 becoming the 7th largest city in US.
 The MLB All Star game is held in Cleveland (’54).
 Cleveland Browns enter the NFL in 1950 and wins the national championship 3 times in the in the decade!
 The Rapid Transit Authority starts and St. Lawrence Seaway opened connecting Ohio cities to the Erie Canal.
 First dialysis in US performed at the Cleveland Clinic — solidifying its position as one of the leading healthcare facilities in the country.